Printer friendly. Promise.

 Ergonomic injuries affect workers’ ability to perform both job tasks and daily activities outside of work.
 Prevention through proper work techniques, equipment design, and workplace modifications protects long-term health and quality of life.

-The Bureau of Labor Statistics reports over 300,000 ergonomic-related injuries occur annually, with back injuries being the most common and costly
+The Bureau of Labor Statistics reports that musculoskeletal disorders account for roughly a third of all serious workplace injuries, with back injuries among the most common and costly

 Top 5